jlohmeier/atlasBREX/README.md

 - multi-step registration (2- or 3-step registration) for improved registration to low resolution spaces and robust brain-extraction for the respective downstream volumes (e.g. functional- and magnitude-volume for fMRI)
 - uses robust FSL (FLIRT, FNIRT) or ANTs (SyN) registration algorithms (optional linear and non-linear registration)
 - tested with T1-/T2-weighted volumes
-- evaluated using developmental and adult marmosets, macaques and rodents
+- evaluated using developmental and adult marmosets, macaques, rats and mice
 - no probability (tissue) mask required
 - includes various (optional) strategies for robust registration:
   * bias field correction (N4)